Rotary valve: Four-stroke engines

+The general adoption of rotary valves in the place of poppet valves in combustion engines was prevented by the issue of sealing.
+Poppet valves have a seal around the tapered flange of the opening, and this seal improves with increased working pressure in the combustion chamber because the pressure forces the valve shut.
+In contrast, rotary valves have to move freely to operate and need to be lubricated with oil, causing issues with holding pressures of up to 100 bar at temperatures of 1000 degrees Celsius, with the related thermal expansion of the various seals and valve barrel.
+This valve expansion causes misalignment in the valve-to-seal interface as an engine moves from room temperature to full operating temperature.
+If the seals are pressed against the valve with higher pressure to accommodate this expansion, high friction and power loss occurs, plus high rates of wear.

 The rotary valve combustion engine possesses several significant advantages over the conventional assemblies, including significantly higher compression ratios and rpm, meaning more power, a much more compact and light-weight cylinder head, and reduced complexity, meaning higher reliability and lower cost.
-As inlet and exhaust are usually combined special attention should be given to valve cooling to avoid engine knocking.
+As inlet and exhaust are usually combined, special attention should be given to valve cooling to avoid engine knocking.

 Rotary valves have been used in several different engine designs.
+R.A.
+Reynolds got a patent: US 1002756, 1911, for a Disc Rotary Valve in a 4-Stroke engine.
+Concept had a remake by Felix Wankel, a self-taught tightness specialist, never had an engineer diploma, neither a driver's license, for the Torpedo engine Jumo KM-8.
+Itala (company) succeeded in a different type of Rotary Valve.
 In Britain, the National Engine Company Ltd advertised its rotary valve engine for use in early aircraft, at a time when poppet valves were prone to failure by sticking or burning.

 In the end of 1930s, Frank Aspin developed a design with a rotary valve that rotated on the same axis as the cylinder bore, but with limited success.

 US company Coates International Ltd has developed a spherical rotary valve for internal combustion engines which replaces the poppet valve system.
 This particular design is four-stroke, with the rotary valves operated by overhead shafts in lieu of overhead camshafts (i.e. in line with a bank of cylinders).
 The first sale of such an engine was part of a natural gas engine-generator.